luafan/luafan/README.md

 start the event loop, can pass startup function or nothing.

 ### `fan.loopbreak()`
-break the event loop, make sure call this api after all the daemon service(tcpd.bind, udpd.bind, httpd.bind) has been garbage collected.
+break the event loop, make sure call this api after all the daemon service(fifo, tcpd.bind, udpd.bind, httpd.bind) has been garbage collected.

 ### `fan.sleep(sec:number)`
 sleep for any seconds, e.g. 0.1 or 10